 Each category has a different set of required and desired variables, thereby leading to different flat file templates being used for each category.
 Those templates are available under the “Download Template” button on the “Add Products Via Upload” page.

-Within each flat file templates, there are tabs outlining the specific instructions on how to load data, and what forms of data are allowed, required and desired.
-Before creating the data for all of your new listings, try out the template with data for a dozen or so listings just to make sure you are getting the hang of the template right first.
+Within each flat file template, there are tabs outlining the specific instructions on how to load data, and what forms of data are allowed, required, and desired.
+Before creating the data for all of your new listings, try out the template with data for a dozen or so listings to get the hang of the template first.

-While each item will need to be classified using Amazon’s classification scheme, Amazon has made available the user-friendly “Product Classifier” tool to help you figure out what is the right classification label to use on each item – you can find this Product Classifier tool through the Search bar on Seller Central.
+While each item will need to be classified using Amazon’s classification scheme, Amazon has made available the user-friendly “Product Classifier” tool to help you figure out the right classification label to use on each item.
+You can find this Product Classifier tool through the Search bar on Seller Central.

-As Amazon keeps adding new formats of templates that it will accept, you may find additional options available in time that better meet your needs, where you can re-use parts of product feeds you’ve had to create for non-Amazon marketplaces.
+As Amazon keeps adding new template formats, you may find additional options available in time that better meet your needs, where you can re-use parts of product feeds you’ve had to create for non-Amazon marketplaces.

-When you load your flat file template, it gets processed into the Amazon catalog, and may generate any number of error messages – sometimes these error messages are caused by bad/missing data you have put in the flat file, and sometimes the errors are caused by bad existing Amazon data not meshing with your new data.
+When you load your flat file template, it gets processed into the Amazon catalog, and may generate any number of error messages.
+Sometimes these error messages are caused by bad/missing data in the flat file, and sometimes the errors are caused by bad existing Amazon data not meshing with your new data.

-Reminder: don’t try to reinvent the wheel by creating flat file templates for listings that are known to be already in the Amazon catalog – you’ll waste huge amounts of time essentially resubmitting data that is already locked and loaded in Amazon’s catalog by other sellers that listed these items before you.
+Reminder: don’t try to reinvent the wheel by creating flat file templates for listings that are known to be already in the Amazon catalog.
+You’ll waste huge amounts of time essentially resubmitting data that’s already been locked and loaded in Amazon’s catalog by other sellers .